 Where to Stay in St. Louis

-If you’re not up for staying at Lemp Mansion Restaurant & Inn, a brighter and more family-friendly option is just 45 minutes outside downtown St. Louis.
+If you’re not up for staying at Lemp Mansion Restaurant & Inn, a more family-friendly option is just 45 minutes outside downtown St. Louis.

 @clarissalaskey and her family soaking up all the breezy fall weather on the lake

-Timber Creek Resort, located in De Soto, Missouri, is a quiet, yet super fun, escape that features:
+Timber Creek Resort, located in De Soto, Missouri, is a quiet, fun escape that features:

 - A golf course